direct-manipulation/profound/README.md

 # Profound 0.3 Alpha

-Profound is an experiment in formula linking as an interaction method.
+[Profound][phome] is an experiment in formula linking as an interaction method.

 > Author: Kaustuv Chaudhuri <kaustuv.chaudhuri@inria.fr>
 > Copyright 2013  INRIA

 See the file LICENSE for licensing details